-In May 2005, we completed an initial public offering of our common stock in which we sold 1,875,000 shares and our selling shareholders sold 1,250,000 shares.
-Net proceeds from the offering totaled approximately \$29.7 million, after payment of underwriters' commissions and offering expenses.
-We intend to use the net proceeds from the offering, together with cash flow from operations, to fund new store openings, store improvements, infrastructure improvements, working capital and other general corporate purposes.
-We did not receive any of the proceeds from the sale of shares of our common stock by the selling shareholders.
+On May 11, 2005, we completed our initial public offering in which we sold 1,875,000 shares of our common stock and certain selling shareholders sold 1,718,750 shares of our common stock.
+We received net proceeds from the offering of approximately \$29.7 million, after payment of underwriting discounts and commissions and offering expenses.
+We did not receive any proceeds from the sale of shares by the selling shareholders in our initial public offering.